-If a student does not agree with a final course grade, he/she may appeal that grade.
-This must be done in writing using the CHP form (available on the CHP web site, http://www.health.txstate.edu/About/College-Policies-and-Procedures.html) within two-years following the date that grades are due to the registrar's office using the following guidelines:
+If a student does not agree with the final course grade, he/she may appeal that grade.
+This must be done in writing following the College of Health Professions Policy and Procedure within two years following the date grades are due to the registrar's office using the following guidelines.